JordanWCotton/RandomQuoteGenerator/README.md

 Project that involves use of Jquery, JSON, and AJAX in addition to responsive web design principles.

-Includes button that allows user to tweet the currently displayed quote directly to their twitter accounts using Twitter's javascript widget.
+Includes button that allows user to tweet the currently displayed quote directly to their twitter accounts using the Twitter API.

-I utilized Bootstrap, jQuery, FontAwesome and Forismatic's API for the quote database.
+I utilized Bootstrap, jQuery, FontAwesome, the Twitter API and Forismatic API.